WojtekKamilowski/CI_PP5_HSBS/README.md

 Part of the checkout application.
 Includes a form to collect delivery details and payment section built using <a href="https://stripe.com/ie">Stripe</a>.
 There are <a href="https://stripe.com/docs/webhooks">Stripe Webhooks</a> in place.
-Order confirmation sent to the user after compliting the checkout process.
+Order confirmation email are sent to the user after completing the checkout process.
 Feature is responsive & displays on dektop, laptop, tablet & mobile screens.
-User stories covered: .
+User stories covered: 11.

 ![Features](docs/features/chekout.png)
 ![Features](docs/features/order.png)